-Because of the limited amount of parking space available, only postgraduate and senior undergraduate students (the latter who have completed three years of a full-time course or four years of a part-time course and up to 400 of those who have completed three years of a part-time course) and higher degree students may apply for parking permits.
+Because of the limited amount of parking space available, only the following categories of students may apply for a permit: higher degree students (limited issue, annual fee \$7.80); post-graduate, and senior undergraduate students who have completed three years of a full-time or part-time course.
+Permit will allow access to campus between 5 p.m. and 11 p.m. on weekdays and during library hours on Saturdays, Sundays and public holidays (annual fee \$3.90).
 Applications should be made to the Business Manager (Property).
 It should be noted that increasing demand for parking space may require the imposition of further restrictions.